tinyBigGAMES/VindexLLM/README.md

 3. Open `src\VindexLLM - Liberating LLM inference.groupproj` in Delphi 12 or higher
 4. Build the `VdxTestbed` project
-5. Edit the model path in `testbed\UVdxTestbed.pas` (the `LoadModel()` call) to point to your downloaded GGUF
+5. Edit the model paths in `testbed\UTest.Common.pas` (`CModelPath` and `CEmbedderPath`) to point to your downloaded GGUFs
 6. Run the testbed — it will load the model, print status messages during weight upload, then generate text with streaming output

-The testbed demonstrates the full API: model loading, sampler configuration, token streaming callback, inference event callbacks, cancel callback (press ESC to abort), and stats reporting (prefill/generation throughput, VRAM usage).
+The testbed includes two demos in `testbed\UTest.Demo.pas`: single-shot inference (`Demo_Inference`) showing the full low-level API with callbacks, sampler config, and stats reporting; and interactive chat (`Demo_Chat`) showing multi-turn conversation with persistent memory and RAG.

 ## System Requirements